SimioLLC/.github/profile/README.md

 * [PythonExamplesInSimio](https://github.com/SimioLLC/PythonExamplesInSimio) - A collection of working example models demonstrating common use cases using Python within Simio Steps and interacting with Simio API
 * [OmniverseConnector](https://github.com/SimioLLC/OmniverseConnector) - Simio steps and data connectors for interacting with Nvidia Omniverse
 * [GitFlow](https://github.com/SimioLLC/GitFlow) - This library exposes core Git functions in Simio.
-* [CallPython](https://github.com/SimioLLC/CallPython) - Simple step to demonstrate the ability to make a python call as a logic step
 * [Videos](https://github.com/SimioLLC/Videos) - Location for Videos relating to the Simio repositories
-* [TestStepAndElement](https://github.com/SimioLLC/TestStepAndElement) - Simple project use show the inteaction capabilities between steps and elements
 * [RunOnnxRuntimeConsole](https://github.com/SimioLLC/RunOnnxRuntimeConsole) - Windows Console Application that loads an Onnx Model and Runs Neural Network (NN) based on command line arguements.
 The first arguement is the path and model name.
 The rest of the auguments are the input parameters for the NN.
 The output (predicted value) will be written to the console.
 * [LegoSpikePrimeARMIntegrationUsingMQTT](https://github.com/SimioLLC/LegoSpikePrimeARMIntegrationUsingMQTT)